The end goal of every project across all industries is the same: build a high-quality product that appeals to the customer.

 In order to build a high-quality product, everyone in the process needs to understand their requirements clearly.

-For instance, unclear functional requirements can lead to poorly defined scope.
+For instance, unclear functional requirements can lead to a poorly defined scope.

 On the other hand, ignoring non-functional requirements can greatly lower the quality of the product.